 It’s also a good idea to work with your finance department before setting up your subsidiary.
 They can advise on all expenses involved in the process and make sure you have enough funds for each part.
 Once you understand the financial and time commitments involved, work with your other executives to discuss how to split up tasks and divide your time.

 Globalization Partners will help your company succeed in expanding to The Bahamas and across the globe.
-Contact us today to learn more about Bahamas subsidiary outsourcing and our global expansion platform.
+Contact us today to learn more about Bahamas subsidiary outsourcing and our global expansion solution.